JashVaghasiya-DE/kafka-financial/README.md

-# 🚀 Azure Data Engineering Project
+# 🚀 Cloud-Native Data Platform with Real-Time Streaming and Automated Deployments

 ## 📌 Overview
 This project provisions and manages Azure cloud resources using **Infrastructure-as-Code (IaC)** and implements end-to-end **data engineering workflows**.
 It includes **ETL pipelines, real-time data streaming, and CI/CD automation**.